 59. Plans to be referred to other bodies

-(1) The controlling body may submit the proposed management plan, modified if it thinks fit after considering submissions made under section 58, to any organization or body it thinks appropriate, together with a summary of those submissions.
+(1) The responsible body may submit the proposed management plan, modified if it thinks fit after considering submissions made under section 58, to any organization or body it thinks appropriate, together with a summary of those submissions.

-(2) The controlling body shall submit the proposed management plan to the local government of each district within which the land in question is situated and any such local government shall, notwithstanding section 58, be given a reasonable time in which to prepare written submissions on the proposed plan.
+(2) The responsible body shall submit the proposed management plan to the local government of each district within which the land in question is situated and any such local government shall, notwithstanding section 58, be given a reasonable time in which to prepare written submissions on the proposed plan.

-(3) In the case of a jointly vested nature reserve referred to in section 7(4), the Conservation Commission shall submit the proposed management plan, in accordance with subsection (1), to any associated body.
+(3) In the case of section 8A land, the responsible body must submit the proposed management plan —

+(a) to any party to the relevant section 8A agreement who, under the agreement, is not involved in managing the land; and

+(b) if the land is or includes the intertidal zone, to the Minister for Fisheries; and

+(c) if the land includes an Aboriginal site, as defined in the Aboriginal Heritage Act 1972 section 4, to the Minister for Indigenous Affairs.

-(4) If an organization or body to which the proposed plan is referred under subsection (1) or (3) considers that the controlling body should vary the plan or make any addition to or delete any provision from, the plan, it may within one month after receipt of the proposed plan under subsection (1), in writing, request the controlling body to make the variation, addition or deletion.
+(4) If a person to whom a proposed plan is referred under subsection (1) or (3) considers the responsible body should vary the plan or make any addition to or delete any provision from the plan, the person, within one month after the date of receiving the plan, may request the responsible body in writing to make the variation, addition or deletion.

-(5) The Marine Authority shall submit a proposed management plan for a marine park or a marine management area to the Minister for Fisheries and the Minister for Mines.
+(5) The responsible body shall submit a proposed management plan for a marine park or a marine management area to the Minister for Fisheries and the Minister for Mines.

-(6) The Conservation Commission shall submit a proposed management plan for State forest or a timber reserve to the Minister for Forest Products.
+(6) The responsible body shall submit a proposed management plan for State forest or a timber reserve to the Minister for Forest Products.

-(7) The Conservation Commission shall submit a proposed management plan for land that is or includes a public water catchment area to the Minister (Water Resources).
+(7) The responsible body shall submit a proposed management plan for land that is or includes a public water catchment area to the Minister (Water Resources).

-(8) If a proposed management plan is relevant to the functions of the Western Australian Tourism Commission under the Western Australian Tourism Commission Act 1983, the controlling body shall submit the plan to the Minister administering that Act.
+(8) If a proposed management plan is relevant to the functions of the Western Australian Tourism Commission under the Western Australian Tourism Commission Act 1983, the responsible body shall submit the plan to the Minister administering that Act.

 [Section 59 amended by No. 76 of 1988 s.
 10; No. 14 of 1996 s.
 4; No. 5 of 1997 s.
 25; No. 35 of 2000 s.
 26 and 50; No. 38 of 2007 s.
-191(6).]
+191(6); No. 36 of 2011 s.
+24.]

+59A.
+Plans to be submitted to Minister

+(1) Subject to this Part, the responsible body for land must submit a proposed management plan for the land, modified as it thinks fit to give effect to submissions made under section 58 and any request made under section 59(4), to the Minister for approval together with a copy of all requests so made.

+(2) If a plan submitted under subsection (1) relates to section 8A land that, under the relevant section 8A agreement, is to be managed jointly as if it were land of a category listed in section 8A(5)(a), the Minister may refer the plan to the Conservation Commission with a request that the Commission give the Minister a written report about the plan to enable the Minister to make a decision under section 60(2) about the plan.

+[Section 59A inserted by No. 36 of 2011 s.
+25.]

 60. Approval by Minister

-(1) Subject to this Part, the controlling body shall submit the proposed plan, modified as it thinks fit to give effect to submissions made under section 58 and any request under section 59(4), to the Minister for approval together with a copy of all requests so made.
+[(1) deleted]

-(2) Subject to subsections (2a) and (2b), the Minister may approve the proposed plan or approve it with such modifications as he thinks fit.
+(2) Subject to subsections (2a) and (2b), the Minister may approve a proposed management plan submitted under section 59A or approve it with such modifications as he thinks fit.